hyosung11/Launch-School/Courses/journal.md

 ## 2021203 금요일

 11:08 I did a study session with Laurent.
 I have so much to learn.
 I'm fixing my filepath error in GitHub Learning Lab using Actions.
 Time to leave for PT in ten minutes.

+## 20211204 토요일

+08:37 Watching West Ham vs Chelsea and it's 1-2 at the start of the second half.

+09:10 Just need to keep practicing problems.

+09:38 More small problems practice and now ready to go to the American Girl store and the Lego Store in Manhattan with the family.